 Algorithm 2 adopts a greedy approach and satisfies a newly presented path whenever possible.
-When a path P_i is presented, it checks whether there exist two consecutive internal vertices of P_i that are already assigned regenerators for previous paths.
-If yes, this means it is impossible (under the current assignment) to satisfy P_i .
-Otherwise, the algorithm satisfies P_i , as follows.
-There are two possible locations for the leftmost regenerator of P_i , namely, either its leftmost internal node, or the internal node adjacent to it.
+When a path $P_i$ is presented, it checks whether there exist two consecutive internal vertices of $P_i$ that are already assigned regenerators for previous paths.
+If yes, this means it is impossible (under the current assignment) to satisfy $P_i$ .
+Otherwise, the algorithm satisfies $P_i$ , as follows.
+There are two possible locations for the leftmost regenerator of $P_i$ , namely, either its leftmost internal node, or the internal node adjacent to it.
 Among these two alternatives we choose the alternative that uses the smaller number of regenerators by trying the following regenerator allocation process.
-Suppose we put a regenerator at a certain internal node v of P_i .
-We check whether the node at distance 2 from v already has a regenerator; if no, we put a regenerator there and continue; if yes, we put a regenerator at the node at distance 1 from v5.
-This continues until P_i is 2-satisfied.
+Suppose we put a regenerator at a certain internal node v of $P_i$ .
+We check whether the node at distance 2 from v already has a regenerator; if not, we put a regenerator there and continue; if yes, we put a regenerator at the node at distance 1 from v.
+This continues until $P_i$ is 2-satisfied.